merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

  MAX ERROR = 0.202570E-05   RMS CHANGE = 0.487164E-06   MAX CHANGE = 0.420193E-05
  -----------------------------------------------

-This is followed by electronic, nuclear and total energies.
+This is followed by electronic, nuclear, and total energies.

 .. code-block:: none